-This sets out the respective responsibilities of the Authority and the Treasurer in preparing, publishing and approving the Statement of Accounts The Treasurer signs this statement, stating that it gives a true and fair view of the financial position of the Authority at 31 March 2020 and of its income and expenditure for the year.
+This sets out the respective responsibilities of the Authority and the Treasurer in preparing, publishing and approving the Statement of Accounts The Treasurer signs this statement, stating that it gives a true and fair view of the financial position of the Authority at 31 March 2021 and of its income and expenditure for the year.

-Independent Auditor's Report
+◆ Independent Auditor's Report

-The Statement of Accounts is audited by Deloitte LLP, whose opinion and certificate is included in this section following the conclusion of the audit.
+The Statement of Accounts is audited by Deloitte LLP, our external auditor, whose opinion and certificate is included in this section following the conclusion of the audit.

-• The Financial Statements
+◆ The Financial Statements

 There are four principal financial statements which, taken together, show the results of the stewardship and accountability of elected Members and management for the resources entrusted to them.
-These results are contained in the information about the Authority's financial position, performance and cash flows.
-Full information is presented relating to the year of account, 2019/20, along with comparative information for the previous year.
+These are the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet and the Cash Flow Statement.
+These statements contain the information about the Authority's financial position, performance and cash flows.
+Full information is presented relating to the year of account, 2020/21, along with comparative information for the previous year.
+Throughout the Statement, payments, expenditure and assets are shown as positive figures (debits) and receipts, income, reserves and liabilities as negative figures (credits).

-Comprehensive Income and Expenditure Statement (CIES)
+◆ Comprehensive Income and Expenditure Statement (CIES)